 Mitigation measures will be implemented to restore the integrity of natural resources at the project site.
-These resources include freshwater mussels and forested land.
+These resources include freshwater mussels, forested land, and herbaceous plant communities.
 The following sections contain the proposed mitigation plans for each resource.
-The SOF (appendix E) includes detailed information on wetland mitigation, as required by NPS.
+The SOF (Appendix E) includes detailed information on wetland mitigation, as required by NPS.
 That information is incorporated by reference into this plan.